Puncch Beat: Episode 4: Why did she lie?

 Divyanka gets good news as she receives an acceptance for her scholarship to the New York Dance Academy.
 Padmini and Rahat are shown to be involved in some undisclosed plans, suggesting they are working together behind the scenes.
 Mallika instigates questions Aditi about her pregnancy, seeking to uncover the truth behind the news.
 Ranbir is taken by Meesha to see her club.

 Episode 5: A Chance at Redemption

 The central plot involves the murder of a student within the school.
 Friends as they become shocking event quickly turns the close-knit group of friends into suspects, creating an atmosphere of distrust and turning them into enemies.
 The secret revealed investigation into the murder uncovers a multitude of secrets that have been kept hidden, leading to potential destruction of the friends' relationships.
-A Test of Loyalty bounds the bonds between the main characters as they are forced to confront difficult truths and decide who to trust.
+A Test of Loyalty bounds the bonds between the main characters as they are forced to confront difficult truths and decide whom to trust.